Long-hair dogs and how to groom them

 Use Redberry Everyday Performance Wash or Blueberry Whitening Shampoo to degrease and deodorise, helping to reduce staining on your dog’s fur.

-Pro tip: Apply the shampoo by squeezing it through the coat in a downward motion.
+Pro tip: Apply the dog shampoo by squeezing it through the coat in a downward motion.
 After washing, avoid rubbing the fur dry.
 Instead blot the body and squeeze excess water from the ears, legs and tail, and dry the fur in layers, section by section, using a brush to help smooth the fur.
 Glide Conditioning Spray helps add shine and moisture back into the fur towards the end.

 Always use a pin brush or a very soft slicker brush like the Super Brush to protect fine hair from being damaged during brushing, and also reach through thick fur easily to remove debris.